Synnefa Investor Relations

 Synnefa is a for-profit social enterprise with a clear vision: to grow sustainably while generating revenue.
 Our approach is about balance – driving profit and creating impact.
 We believe that with the right blend of time and resources, social enterprises like ours can not only thrive financially but also extend the reach of our products and services for greater global access.

-That's our commitment – building a business that stands the test of time, scales impact, and brings meaningful change.
+Our commitment is to build a business that stands the test of time, scales impact, and brings meaningful change.

 Thinking of Joining Our Mission?